osu-wams/osu_migrations/README.md

    `drush migrate:import --tag='OSU Configuration' --force`

-   Importing the content after all the Node types, Fields, and displays modes are migrate.
+   Importing the content after all the Node types, Fields, and displays modes are migrated.

    `drush migrate:import --tag='OSU Content' --force`

-   **Custom Content types** there will be times when fields that are accosiated to a Node Bundle use:
+   **Custom Content types** there will be times when fields that are associated with a Node Bundle use:

     * File/Image reference
     * Taxonomy Term Reference